 Standards for Highly Secure Windows 10 Device

 Before getting into the details, users need to note that these standards are for general purpose desktops, laptops, tablets, 2-in-1’s, mobile workstations, and desktops.
-Also, these security recommendations apply to Windows 10 version 1709, Fall Creators Update.
+Also, these security recommendations apply to Windows 10 version 1709.

 The hardware side list laid down by Microsoft is very specific.
 For those who are planning to buy new Windows machines should pay close attention to these requirements, because they can cost them the difference between security and exposure to outside threats.